US Right-To-Work States — Guide for 2025

 However, this act still hasn’t become an official US act.

-According to the Bureau of Labor Statistics, at-will employment is a legal doctrine indicating that “people should be free to enter into employment contracts of a specified duration.”
-However, it also indicates that either employer or employee can terminate such a contract for any reason, at any time, unless there’s an employment agreement to state otherwise.
+It also dictates that either employer or employee can terminate such a contract for any reason, at any time, unless there’s an employment agreement to state otherwise.

 While right-to-work laws protect employees against being forced to join a union during their employment, at-will employment laws give both employers and employees certain rights upon the termination of employment.